MaryamAsgarinezhad/obsidian/AI/Reliability and trustworthiness/Poisoning.md

 -  We make adversarial inputs (by ==GANs==) that are hard to understand for the model, so it has to learn simpler patterns like backdoor.
 - ![[Pasted image 20240909132213.png]]
 - ![[Pasted image 20240909132217.png]]
-- Te more perturbation the input has, the more it learns backdoors and the more accuracy we will have.
+- The more perturbation the input has, the more it learns backdoors and the more accuracy we will have.
 - Backdoors should not be human perceptible.

 -----------------------------